 Reasons for Procedure

-A radical prostatectomy may be done to remove a prostate gland containing cancer .
+A radical prostatectomy may be done to remove a prostate gland and lymph nodes that have cancer .

 Problems from the procedure are rare, but all procedures have some risk.
 Your doctor will review potential problems, like: